 If you believe that you have shift work disorder or any medical problems that were caused by your shift work, do not hesitate to (1) seek medical attention and document your condition, and (2) contact an experienced lawyer.
 Do not let it spiral out of control.

 Our workers’ compensation attorney in Los Angeles at the Koszdin, Fields, Sherry & Katz law firm can establish causation in your particular case and prove that your medical condition was either caused or aggravated since starting to work night shifts.
 Yes, it means that even if you had a certain pre-existing medical condition or health issue prior to working night shifts, you may be entitled to workers’ compensation benefits if you can prove that your condition was aggravated or accelerated since you started the night shift.

-Here at the Koszdin, Fields, Sherry & Katz law firm, our best workers’ compensation lawyers in California retain some of the best and qualified medical evaluators to help our clients prove that their medical conditions are related to shift work.
+Here at the Koszdin, Fields, Sherry & Katz law firm, our best workers’ compensation lawyers in California retain some of the best and qualified medical evaluators to help our clients prove that their medical conditions are related to shifting work.
 A thorough medical examination of the worker and diagnostic testing are usually required to prove or disprove that an injury is work-related.

 Do not file a workers’ compensation claim on your own without seeking legal advice, as you risk getting your claim denied.
 Contact our attorneys today to get a free consultation.
 Call our offices at 818-812-5639 or (toll free) 800-747-3447 or complete this contact form.